MarieICAO/CAEM/Data/README.md

-You will find here all the needed database for reproduce my work :
+You will find here all the needed databases to reproduce my work :

 -> "Country_Category.txt" is the World Bank Classement of Country by Income.